23 General Principles of Sensory Systems

 Sensory transduction

+First, changes in the environment must be received.
 Our sensory systems work by converting different types of stimuli in the environment (i.e. visible light, sound waves, chemical molecules) into action potentials in the nervous system.
 This conversion is called sensory transduction and occurs in all sensory systems.
+Transduction is usually mediated by specialized molecules that exhibit a conformational change upon the arrival of the sensory stimulus.

-Sensory transduction begins at the sensory receptors.
+Transduction usually occurs in cells which may be neurons, or may be specialized receptor cells of non-neural origin.
+Confusingly, these cells are called ‘receptors’, a term also used for the molecules that mediate transduction.
+In this course, we will try to be careful avoid ambiguity by using the terms ‘receptor cell’ when we mean the sensory cell, and ‘receptor’ when we mean the transducing molecule or structure.
 Each sensory system has specialized cells that are able to detect the environmental stimuli.
 Photoreceptors detect light, chemical receptors in the tongue and nose detect odors and taste, mechanoreceptors detect touch, and hair cells detect sound.

 Receptor Potentials